vgarzon/DataSciC3W4Prog/CodeBook.md

 ### Variables description

 **NB.
-Variable names were modified by removing dashes '-' and parentheses '()' and capitalizing the first letter in 'Mean'and 'Std'
+Variable names were modified by removing dashes '-' and parentheses '()' and capitalizing the first letter in 'Mean'and 'Std'.
+Abbreviations "t", "f", "Acc" and "Mag" were expanded to "time", "freq", "Accelerat" and "Magnitude".s

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAccXYZ and tGyroXYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals timeAcceleratXYZ and timeGyroXYZ.
+These time domain signals were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAccXYZ and tGravityAccXYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (timeBodyAcceleratXYZ and timeGravityAcceleratXYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerkXYZ and tBodyGyroJerkXYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAcceleratJerkXYZ and timeBodyGyroJerkXYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAcceleratMagnitude, timeGravityAcceleratMagnitude, timeBodyAcceleratJerkMagnitude, timeBodyGyroMagnitude, timeBodyGyroJerkMagnitude).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAccXYZ, fBodyAccJerkXYZ, fBodyGyroXYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing freqBodyAcceleratXYZ, freqBodyAcceleratJerkXYZ, freqBodyGyroXYZ, frewqBodyAcceleratJerkMagnitude, freqBodyGyroMagnitude, freqBodyGyroJerkMagnitude.
+(Note the 'freq' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-'XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+These signals were used to estimate variables of the feature vector for each pattern: 'XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-- tBodyAccXYZ
+- timeBodyAccXYZ
-- tGravityAccXYZ
+- timeGravityAccXYZ
-- tBodyAccJerkXYZ
+- timeBodyAccJerkXYZ
-- tBodyGyroXYZ
+- timeBodyGyroXYZ
-- tBodyGyroJerkXYZ
+- timeBodyGyroJerkXYZ
-- tBodyAccMag
+- timeBodyAccMagnitude
-- tGravityAccMag
+- timeGravityAccMagnitude
-- tBodyAccJerkMag
+- timeBodyAccJerkMagnitude
-- tBodyGyroMag
+- timeBodyGyroMagnitude
-- tBodyGyroJerkMag
+- timeBodyGyroJerkMagnitude
-- fBodyAccXYZ
+- freqBodyAcceleratXYZ
-- fBodyAccJerkXYZ
+- freqBodyAcceleratJerkXYZ
-- fBodyGyroXYZ
+- freqBodyGyroXYZ
-- fBodyAccMag
+- freqBodyAcceleratMagnitude
-- fBodyAccJerkMag
+- freqBodyAcceleratJerkMagnitude
-- fBodyGyroMag
+- freqBodyGyroMagnitude
-- fBodyGyroJerkMag
+- freqBodyGyroJerkMagnitude

 The set of variables that were estimated from these signals are: